9 Reasons you Have to Visit Dumfries and Galloway

 I’m throwing this right out there.
 Dumfries and Galloway is so wild and wildly beautiful that its scenery really is up there with the Highlands.
 We’re talking the majestic mountains of the Southern Uplands, a swathe of sweeping rivers, a sweep of thick forest and a rugged, heavily indented coastline that has drama at every turn.

-Dumfries and Galloway already boasted a world-class long distance walking route in its share of the Southern Upland Way.
-That is a brilliant walk that has been joined in 2024 by this remarkable coastal hike.
+Dumfries and Galloway already boasts a world-class long distance walking route in its share of the Southern Upland Way.
+That is a brilliant walk that is being joined by this remarkable coastal hike, which is currently being worked on.
 By combining it with the Mull of Galloway Trail you can tackle an 83 mile route.
-The Rhins of Galloway Coastal Path, Scotland’s newest long distance walk, is a fantastic route.
+The Rhins of Galloway Coast Path, Scotland’s newest long distance walk, is a fantastic route.
 It starts and finishes on the Stranraer waterfront so it’s handily circular.
 Look out too for the excellent annual Newton Stewart Walking Festival – thought to be Scotland’s oldest walking festival – with its 30 or so options.

 Rhins of Galloway Coastal Path